jwardsmith/Blue-Team-Scripts/Incident Response/SPL Cheat Sheet.md

 ### Case(X, "Y", ...)

-- Cycle through expressions and return the first value (Y) where the expression (X) evaluates to true
+- Cycle through expressions and return the first value (Y) where the expression (X) evaluates to true (similar to if/elif/else)

 ```
 index=access